The Snow Molds

 Snow mold refers to a group of diseases that occur in cool to cold weather and are favored by snow cover.
 The principal diseases are Microdochium patch, Typhula blight, Coprinus snow mold, and snow scald.

 M. nivale survives unfavorable periods in plant debris and infected plants.
 The pathogen grows rapidly under overcast, wet conditions and temperatures ranging from near freezing to 60° F. Conidia and infected debris are transported to healthy areas on equipment and shoes.
 Microdochium patch is most severe in excessively thatched turf that is growing slowly and under snow covering unfrozen soil.
-It is favored by repeated frosts, cold fogs, slow, drizzling rains, high nitrogen levels, and matted foliage.
+It is favored by repeated frosts, cold fogs, slow, drizzling rains, high nitrogen levels, compacted soil, and matted foliage.
 The disease becomes inactive during warm, sunny periods and when there is little surface moisture.